-This picture shows what the connection looks like using either type of tubing: Copper Tubing (03 in the picture), or Plastic Tubing (08).
-The top of the picture (A) leads to the refrigerator, the bottom of the picture (B) leads to the household water supply line.
+This image shows what the connection looks like using either type of tubing: copper tubing (03 in the image), or plastic tubing (08).
+The top of the image (A) leads to the refrigerator, the bottom of the image (B) leads to the household water supply line.
 In the image, (C) demonstrates how it will look when installed.
 This image is also available in your user's manual.
 Visit the download center to get a copy.

 The parts that are not provided are what will come with the kit you purchase: the ferrule (02) (for copper tubing), the molded end/bulb (06) (for plastic tubing), and another 1/4 inch compression nut (07) (for both tubing options).